expln/metamath-lamp/docs/guide.md

 Metamath-lamp (Lite Assistant for Metamath Proofs) is a proof assistant for creating formal mathematical proofs in the [Metamath system](https://us.metamath.org/).
-Unlike most other Metamath proof systems
-(such as mmj2 or original metamath-exe), users can use this proof assistant without installing anything;
+Unlike most other Metamath proof systems, such as mmj2 or metamath-exe (the first Metamath proof assistant), users can use this proof assistant without installing anything.
-you can simply run it directly using your web browser.
+You can instead simply run it directly using your web browser!
 More information on metamath-lamp is available at the [metamath-lamp source code repository](https://github.com/expln/metamath-lamp).